-Through the assignment project, students will develop a deep and applied understanding of the marketing discipline in general and the marketing planning process in a company of their choice.
-The analysis should demonstrate inter-disciplinary thinking, creative integration of concepts, while both secondary and primary research is strongly advised.
+Through the group project based on a marketing simulation game, students will develop a deep and applied understanding of the marketing discipline in general and the marketing planning process in particular.
+The analysis should demonstrate inter-disciplinary thinking and creative integration of concepts.